Inguinal hernia: Direct inguinal hernia

 The direct inguinal hernia enters through a weak point in the fascia of the abdominal wall, and its sac is noted to be medial to the inferior epigastric vessels.
 Direct inguinal hernias may occur in males or females, but males are ten times more likely to get a direct inguinal hernia.

 A direct inguinal hernia protrudes through a weakened area in the transversalis fascia near the medial inguinal fossa within an anatomic region known as the inguinal or Hesselbach's triangle, an area defined by the edge of the rectus abdominis muscle, the inguinal ligament and the inferior epigastric artery.
 These hernias are capable of exiting via the superficial inguinal ring and are unable to extend into the scrotum.

 When a patient develops a simultaneous direct and indirect hernia on the same side, it is called a pantaloon hernia or saddlebag hernia because it resembles a pair of pants with the epigastric vessels in the crotch, and the defects can be repaired separately or together.
 Another term for pantaloon hernia is Romberg's hernia.

 Since the abdominal walls weaken with age, direct hernias tend to occur in the middle-aged and elderly.
-This is in contrast to indirect hernias which can occur at any age including the young, since their etiology includes a congenital component where the inguinal canal is left more patent (compared to individuals less susceptible to indirect hernias).
+This is in contrast to indirect hernias, which can occur at any age, including the young, since their etiology includes a congenital component where the inguinal canal is left more patent (compared to individuals less susceptible to indirect hernias).
 Additional risk factors include chronic constipation, being overweight or obese, chronic cough, family history and prior episodes of direct inguinal hernias.

 Indirect inguinal hernia

-An indirect inguinal hernia results from the failure of embryonic closure of the deep inguinal ring after the testicle has passed through it.
+An indirect inguinal hernia results from the failure of embryonic closure of the deep inguinal ring.
+In the male, it can occur after the testicle has passed through the deep inguinal ring.
 It is the most common cause of groin hernia.
 A double indirect inguinal hernia has two sacs.

 In the male fetus, the peritoneum gives a coat to the testicle as it passes through this ring, forming a temporary connection called the processus vaginalis.
 In normal development, the processus is obliterated once the testicle is completely descended.
 The permanent coat of peritoneum that remains around the testicle is called the tunica vaginalis.
 The testicle remains connected to its blood vessels and the vas deferens, which make up the spermatic cord and descend through the inguinal canal to the scrotum.

 The deep inguinal ring, which is the beginning of the inguinal canal, remains as an opening in the fascia transversalis, which forms the fascial inner wall of the spermatic cord.
 When the opening is larger than necessary for passage of the spermatic cord, the stage is set for an indirect inguinal hernia.
-The protrusion of peritoneum through the internal inguinal ring can be considered an incomplete obliteration of the processus.
+The protrusion of the peritoneum through the internal inguinal ring can be considered an incomplete obliteration of the processus.

 In an indirect inguinal hernia, the protrusion passes through the deep inguinal ring and is located lateral to the inferior epigastric artery.
 Hence, the conjoint tendon is not weakened.